as-pect/as-pect/readme.md

 ## Closures

-AssemblyScript currently does not support closure, however, you must place all relevant tests and setup function calls for a test suite into the corresponding describe closure.
+AssemblyScript currently does not support closure, however, you must place all relevant tests and setup function calls for a test suite into the corresponding describe block.

 ```ts
 var vec: Vec3;